Staircasing and resale FAQs

 We’ll take payment for the leasehold information pack at point you decide to sell.
 We’ll hold your payment on your account in readiness to instruct production once a buyer is in place to ensure there are no delays.

-It can take 20 days for your leasehold information back to be produced.
+It can take 15 working days for your leasehold information back to be produced.

-- Resale fee – 1.5% plus VAT of the share sold (Urban Moves) or 1.5% plus VAT of the share value (Clarion Housing).
-Your lease will refer to a nomination fee, usually of 1 or 1.5%.
+Resale fee: Your lease will refer to a nomination fee, usually 1 or 1.5% plus VAT of the share value.
 This cost is included within your total sales service fee.

-- Leasehold pack (LPE1) – Latimer by Clarion Housing Group's fee is £250 plus VAT for an apartment or £150 plus VAT for a house.
-You’re required to pay for the pack at the point you decide to sell.
+Leasehold pack (LPE1), or pre-sale management pack: Costs differ depending on if you're selling an apartment or a house.
+Check our administration fees table for details.
+You're required to pay for the pack at the point you decide to sell.
 We’ll hold your payment on account in readiness to instruct production once a buyer is in place to ensure there are no delays.